Dennis Konuszewski: Professional career

 Konuszewski was drafted again in 1992, this time in the seventh round by the Pittsburgh Pirates.
 Konuszewski began his professional career in Pittsburgh's farm system.
 He was pitching what he considered to be his "best [season] as a professional pitcher" in 1994 when his progress was interrupted by the 1994–95 Major League Baseball strike.
 That offseason, he pitched in the Arizona Fall League where he had the distinction of striking out Scottsdale Scorpions outfielder Michael Jordan in a nationally televised game.

 On August 4, 1995, Konuszewski relieved Steve Parris in his first and final Major League Baseball game.
 Konuszewski faced five Houston Astros batters, among them future Hall of Famer Craig Biggio.
 Konuszewski allowed four of them to reach base before manager Jim Leyland pulled him from the game.
 By 1997, Konuszewski was relegated to Double-A at 26 years old.
 After 15 games that season, he asked for his release and quietly retired.

 Personal

 By 2017, Konuszewski had returned to Michigan where he managed the North Saginaw Township team to the 2017 Junior League World Series.
-As of 2018, he and his wife, Marcia, had two children and Konuszewski had been working in sales for Stryker Corporation for over a decade.
+As of 2018, he and his wife, Marcia, pronounced Mar-cee-ah, had two children and Konuszewski had been working in sales for Stryker Corporation for over a decade.
 In 2018, he was inducted into the sports hall of fame for Saginaw County.